-These Snow Globe Christmas Rice Krispie Treats, made with candy melts and fondant decorations, are a great holiday cereal treat for kids parties, classroom parties and make a unique edible Christmas gift!
+These Snow Globe Christmas Rice Krispies, made with candy melts and fondant decorations, are a great holiday rice krispie treat for kids parties, classroom parties and make a unique edible Christmas gift!

 Spray a 9 X 13 pan and an 8X8 pan with non-stick cooking spray.